 Roots of Music Concert Series

-Join Funkytown Agency and the newly renovated Downtown Cowtown at the Isis on Saturday, May 8, for the kick-off event for The Roots of Music Concert Series, at 7:30 pm (Doors Open at 6:30 pm) — tickets cost $45.
-Experience the genius of African American artistry and its contribution to American music and culture through powerful performances.
-Grammy Award Winning and internationally renowned Jazz musician Adonis Rose will perform alongside New Orleans greats, including Bo Dollis Jr. and The Wild Magnolias, James Andrews, Terrance Taplin, opening set from Fort Worth’s Big Easy Brass Band, and a special Saturday performance from powerhouse vocalist Erica Falls!
+Funkytown Agency Presents The Roots of Music Concert Series in partnership with the newly renovated Downtown Cowtown at the Isis!
+Experience the two-night kick-off event Friday, June 4, and Saturday, June 5 at 7:30 pm (Doors Open at 6:30 pm) — tickets cost $45.
+The Friday night opening concert features a power-packed lineup of some of the top musical talent and artists New Orleans offers and is hosted by Grammy Award Winning and internationally renowned Jazz musician Adonis Rose.
+The Jazz Drummer will also perform alongside New Orleans greats, including Bo Dollis Jr. and The Wild Magnolias James Andrews, and a special opening set from Fort Worth’s Big Easy Brass Band!